School fees alone do not provide the funds needed to secure our goals for the future of Roseville College.

 - Sean Girvin (current parent)

-- Rob Langtry (current parent)
+- Rob Langtry (past parent)

 - Jen Meek (current parent and member of the Roseville College Council)